What Is Fibromyalgia?

 Fibromyalgia is a chronic condition that causes pain, stiffness, and tenderness of muscles, tendons, and joints.
 These symptoms are often accompanied by restless sleep, chronic fatigue, anxiety, depression, and disturbances in bowel function.
 The cause and cure for fibromyalgia is unknown, but medications and alternative treatments can help reduce symptoms.
 Fibromyalgia is sometimes referred to as fibromyalgia syndrome.

 Fibromyalgia is very real.
-However, there are no specific diagnostic tests for of fibromyalgia, which may cause doctors challenges during diagnosis.
+However, there are no specific diagnostic tests for of fibromyalgia, which may cause doctors difficult challenges while trying to obtain a during diagnosis.
 Also, the symptoms of fibromyalgia can be similar to those of other conditions, which may lead to a misdiagnosis.

 Fibromyalgia is not a form of arthritis (a disease of the joints), but rather a muscle disorder.
 Fibromyalgia and arthritis can cause significant pain and fatigue as well as interfere with a person's ability to carry on daily activities.
 However, the symptoms of fibromyalgia do not typically worsen over time, unlike the symptoms of arthritis.
 It is common for fibromyalgia to be associated with another joint disease, such as systemic lupus or rheumatoid arthritis.

 Fibromyalgia is a condition that is more prevalent in women than in men.
 Up to 90% of all people with fibromyalgia are women.
 It is possible that hormones are responsible for this huge gender difference, but the exact reason is unknown.